scarsty/mlcc/readme.md

 ...
 }
 ```
-or a command line mixing backslash and quote cannot be parse right on Windows.
+or a command line mixing backslash and quote cannot be correctly parsed on Windows.
 For an example:
 ```shell
 something.exe --path "C:\Windows\system32\" --other-option values
 ```
-In fact, standard method with "argc" and "argv" cannot prase this line rightly, is it a bug of Windows?
+In this case, "argc" and "argv" in the program are NOT right with CMD, but are right with Power Shell, is it a bug of Windows?